Comparative Synthesis: Learning Near-Optimal Network Designs by Query: Introduction

-Overall, our work develops the foundations of comparative synthesis, and shows the value and viability of the approach in network synthesis.
-The challenge of indeterminate objectives is also commonly seen in many quantitative synthesis problems beyond the networking domain.
+\textbf{A Lookahead:} While our motivation and evaluation are from the context of network design, the challenge of indeterminate objectives is commonly seen in many quantitative synthesis problems beyond the networking domain.
 For example, the default ranker for the FlashFill synthesizer is manually designed and highly tuned by experts~\cite{gulwani2019quantitative}.
 In quantitative syntax-guided synthesis (qSyGuS)~\cite{qsygus}, the objective should be provided as a weighted grammar, which is nontrivial for average programmers.
-We believe the advances we make in this paper can also help in these other domains.
+Therefore, the problem we address in this paper can be viewed as an instance of \emph{specification mining}~\cite{specification-mining}, a long-standing problem in the formal methods community which recognizes that a precise specification may not always be available.
+The key contributions of the paper, including comparison-based interaction (\S\ref{sec:foundation}) and the voting-guided algorithm (\S\ref{sec:voting}), are thus potentially applicable in other more traditional program synthesis domains in the future.